antoniogamiz/perl6-gsoc-application/ideas-LinkHealth.md

 2. `init` method is called with the numbers of threads we want to use (16 by default).
 3. The first link in `pending` will be "/".
-It will be scraped by the first process and the result will be added calling the `addLink` method (the first arg, `parent`, will contain the info about the link scraped) and `links` will contain the links found in the page (they will be added to `pending`.
+It will be scraped by the first process and the result will be added calling the `addLink` method (the first arg, `parent`, will contain the info about the link scraped) and `links` will contain the links found in the page (they will be added to `pending`).
 4. This process will be finished when all links in `pending` have been processed.

 This is my first approach, so any feedback, improvement or suggestion is welcomed (if you think this totally incorrect just tell me).

+Next steps: design a tool to get relevant info from the links file generated previously.